danielsaidi/MockingKit/Readmes/Example.md

 }
 ```

 If your function returns a non-optional result, you must register a return value before calling it.
-If you don't, Mockery will intentionally crash with a precondition failure.
+If you don't, MockingKit is a Swift mocking library that makes it easy to mock protocol implementations for unit tests and not yet implemented functionality. will intentionally crash with a precondition failure.

 ```swift
 let mock = MockConverter()